NewsPolitics

 The congresswoman's lawsuit claims Manley's statements and advertisements about her company wrongly accepting millions in COVID-19 pandemic funds are "damaging her reputation and inflicting great emotional harm."

 The dispute centers around a health care company, Trinity Health Care Services, that Cherfilus-McCormick owned before she became a congresswoman.
-The company, according to state records, received a contract during the COVID-19 pandemic to perform vaccination registration at churches along with other locations, and even going door-to-door.
+According to state records, the company received a contract during the COVID-19 pandemic to perform vaccination registration at churches, along with other locations, and also went door-to-door.

-The Florida Division of Emergency Management (FDEM) later sued the company after it claimed the state agency committed a clerical error resulting in overpayments worth $5.7 million then the company refused to payback the state.
-WPTV’s Ethan Stein obtained documents in July showing the company settled the lawsuit to pay back the state on an installment plan over the next 19 years.
+The Florida Division of Emergency Management (FDEM) later sued the company after it claimed the state agency committed a clerical error resulting in overpayments worth $5.7 million then the company refused to pay back the state.
+WPTV reporter Ethan Stein obtained documents in July showing the company had settled the lawsuit to pay back the state on an installment plan over the next 19 years.

 According to FDEM records, the company will have to pay around $350,000 each year to the department over the time period, with the first two payments worth $50,000.
 According to the settlement, neither party will admit wrongdoing or liability and each party will pay their own attorneys.